 A small amount of character delay is normal for errorcontrolled communication links.
 Large file transfers normally call for a communications software file transfer protocol to be used.
-Zypcom recommends that a protocol with large data packets be used, such as Ymodem-G or Zmodem, for the best data throughput rates.
+Zypcom recommends that a protocol with large data packets be used like Ymodem-G or Zmodem for the best data throughput rates.

-RX-Series Does Not Answer Incoming Calls
+Modem Does Not Answer Incoming Calls

-If the RX-Series does not answer incoming calls:
+If the modem does not answer incoming calls:

-1. Verify that your terminal or computer supplies DTR.
-(The RX-Series's DTR LED should be on.)
+1. Verify that your terminal or computer supplies DTR (the modem's DTR LED should be on).
 If not, force DTR on.
 Type: